mandric/resume/resume.md

 # Milan Andric [calm.salt1530@fastmail.com](mailto:calm.salt1530@fastmail.com)

-Seasoned web developer with wide breadth of experience and focus on quality.
+Seasoned web developer with a wide breadth of experience and focus on quality.
+Strong foundation in async programming with Javascript/Typescript on the frontend and backend.
 Understands how good teams are built and strives to create a culture to deliver great products; teaching makes you a better developer.
 Strong proponent of open and transparent communication and processes; mistakes are opportunities.
 Passion for learning about new technologies and processes to achieve scale in feature delivery.
 Loves the feeling of building a well-oiled machine.

 ## Experience

 **Senior Software Engineer at TruckStop**
-<span class="ar">Jul 2019 - Present</span>
+<span class="ar">Jul 2019 - Dec 2020 (1 year, 6 months)</span>

 - Web components development with StencilJS and Angular
 - Lead developer on automated UI testing (E2E) with Cypress as part